Mediation Services

 -

 If suitable, a mediation session will then be arranged on a day and time that is convenient to all.
 The session can be face to face or online and will last for four hours.
+Depending on each party’s level of safety and comfort and the mediator’s assessment, the session will be run in either a joint or ‘shuttle’ format’.
+A shuttle format is where each party remains in a separate room.

 At this outset of the session, the FDRP will ask parties to state the issues that they wish to discuss and then an agenda will be formulated outlining the issues for discussion.